 Teacher Professional Development is defined as a ‘structured, facilitated activity for teachers intended to increase their teaching ability’ (EEF, 2020).
 Professional Development for other staff should enable them to contribute to Trust aims.
-The St John the Baptise Catholic MAT prioritises the Professional Development of all staff, at all levels.
+Our Trust prioritises the Professional Development of all staff, at all levels.

 Why prioritise Professional Development?

 High-quality CPD for teachers has a significant effect on pupils’ learning outcomes, can be cost-effective compared to other interventions, and can narrow the disadvantaged gap.

 Summarised from Fletcher-Wood, H., & Zuccollo, J. (2020)